reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

 Then, a new ray is cast back from the intersection point to the `mic_position`.
 If this new ray intersects with the `mic_position`, then the mic is 'visible' from the intersection point, and a diffuse contribution is added to the output.

-The volume of this diffuse contribution is calculated by multiplying the ray volume by the diffuse coefficients of the material, and then correcting for air attenuation (that is, energy lost to the air as the ray travels through it) and angle of reflection (direct reflections contribute more than reflections in other directions).
+The volume of the diffuse contribution is calculated by multiplying the ray volume by the diffuse coefficients of the material.
+Then, the volume is corrected for air attenuation, that is, energy lost to the air as a function of total distance the ray has travelled.
+Lambert's cosine law is also used to attenuate the diffuse contribution depending on the incident angle of the ray, so that direct reflections contribute more than reflections in other directions.

 The contribution time is calculated by dividing the total distance travelled by the ray by the speed of sound.
 Then, a new ray is cast, perfectly reflected from the intersection point.
-The process is repeated with this new ray.
+The whole process is repeated with this new ray.
-In this way, the process continues until the maximum number of reflections, `reflections`, has been reached.
+In this way, the process continues until a maximum number of reflections has been reached.

 For early reflections, an additional method is used to calculate contributions.
 When a ray intersects with a primitive, the microphone position is reflected